Array (data type): Multi-dimensional arrays

 The number of indices needed to specify an element is called the dimension, dimensionality, or rank of the array type.
-(This nomenclature conflicts with the concept of dimension in linear algebra, which expresses the shape of a matrix.
+(Note: This nomenclature conflicts with the concept of dimension in linear algebra, which expresses the shape of a matrix.
 Thus, an array of numbers with 5 rows and 4 columns, hence 20 elements, is said to have dimension 2 in computing contexts, but represents a matrix that is said to be 4×5-dimensional.
 Also, the computer science meaning of "rank" conflicts with the notion of tensor rank, which is a generalization of the linear algebra concept of rank of a matrix.)

+There are two common ways to support multi-dimensional arrays.

+Via pointer chasing

 Many languages support only one-dimensional arrays.
 In those languages, a multi-dimensional array is typically represented by an Iliffe vector, a one-dimensional array of references to arrays of one dimension less.
 A two-dimensional array, in particular, would be implemented as a vector of pointers to its rows.
 Thus an element in row i and column j of an array A would be accessed by double indexing (A[i][j] in typical notation).
 This way of emulating multi-dimensional arrays allows the creation of jagged arrays, where each row may have a different size – or, in general, where the valid range of each index depends on the values of all preceding indices.

 This representation for multi-dimensional arrays is quite prevalent in C and C++ software.
 However, C and C++ will use a linear indexing formula for multi-dimensional arrays that are declared with compile time constant size, e.g. by c or c, instead of the traditional c.

 The C99 standard introduced Variable Length Array types that let define array types with dimensions computed in run time.
 The dynamic 4D array can be constructed using a pointer to 4d array, e.g. c.
 The individual elements are accessed by first de-referencing an array pointer followed by indexing, e.g. (*arr)[i][j][k][l].
 Alternatively, n-d arrays can be declared as pointers to its first element which is a (n-1) dimensional array, e.g. c and accessed using more idiomatic syntax, e.g. arr[i][j][k][l].